 The 4-Step Strategic Formula for Writing KILLER Ad Copy that Closes More Sales

-Want to sell more stuff, recruit more reps, and make a whole lot more “moola” in your business?
+Want to sell more stuff, recruit more reps, and make a lot more "moola" in your business?

 Sounds like a plan, right?

-In the article below, we'd like to share exactly what strategy we've used to grow our business and the specific formula we use to write our ads.
+In the article below, we'd like to share exactly what strategy we've used to grow our business and the formula we use to write our ads.

-This is what we focused on initially and is still what we work on to this day.
+That is what we focused on initially and is still what we work on to this day.

 And we've come a long way in just the past couple of months.

-We were dead broke, living in our family's basement, with less than $9 in the bank.
+We were dead broke, living in our family's basement with less than $9 in the bank.

 We were over $30,000 in debt that we accumulated to build our network marketing business while driving from town to town, prospecting on the streets and malls.